telerik/blazor-docs/_contentTemplates/common/dropdowns-virtualization.md

 #limitations
 * When the initially selected item/items are on a page different than the first one, opening the dropdown list will NOT scroll the list to the selected item.
 * When virtualization is enabled, the component calculates the position of the items.
 In this case, the loading indicators are not displayed as they would affect the proper item positioning.
-This limitation will be removed in a future version of UI for Blazor.
 #end

 #remote-data-sample-intro